nethad/git-hooks/README.md

 git-hooks
 =========

-A repository of git hooks for code checks and validations
+This is a repository for useful git hooks which do code checks and validations.